epicentre-msf/carbon-travel-app/Methodology.md

 2. WAGRAM data are provided from 2019 to 2023 for Epicentre and OCP.
 3. CWT data are provided for 2021 and 2022 for OCBA.

 Please be aware that these data are not exhaustive and so **do not represent** the entire scope of MSF travels emissions.
-Also some information (reason for travel, project code, missions, etc...) are not available for all entities and dates.
+The data correspond to around 50%-60% of the travels booked per the OC’s.
+Nevertheless, some PS are not included in the analysis (4 Partner Sections out of 28) same as per MSF Supply.
+Also some information (reason for travel, project code, missions, etc...) are not available for all entities and dates because not provided by the travel agencies directly.

 ## Meeting place planner methodology